Nalankilli

-Nalankilli (நலங்கிள்ளி; /ta/; Middle Tamil: Nālankilli Cōḻaṉ; Classical Sanskrit: Nālankilli Śōḷa; c.
+Nalankilli (நலங்கிள்ளி; /ta/; Middle Tamil: Nālankilli Cōḻaṉ; c.
 445 BCE – c.
 380 BCE) was a Tamil King of the Early Cholas of the Chola Dynasty who ruled Tamilakam (modern-day Southern India) and was mentioned in the ancient Sangam Literature.
-He was the son of Karikala Chola the Great.
+He was the son of the emperor Karikala Chola.
 Nalankilli was mentioned in context with a civil war between him and another Chola king Nedunkilli.
 The information known about him are from the fragmentary stanzas of the Purananuru and the Buddhist epic Manimekalai.